scarborough-courtney/ohimanual/conceptual/ohi-concguide.md

 #**Need for and Benefits of an Ocean Heath Index**

+> The Index is the first assessment tool that provides a common platform for scientifically combining and comparing key elements from all dimensions of the oceans health to measure how sustainably people are using the ocean

 Marine management mandates in the current financially constrained environments are increasingly requiring the establishment of comprehensive management objectives that maximize sustainable production while maintaining healthy oceans.
 This requires a cycle of measuring conditions, developing and enacting strategic responses, and continuous monitoring.
-The Ocean Health Index (OHI, or the ‘Index’) was developed to support this growing need by providing a framework that quantifies overall ecosystem health, which can be tailored to any spatial context, both political and ecological.
+The Ocean Health Index (OHI, or 'the Index') was developed to support this growing need by providing a framework that quantifies overall ecosystem health, which can be tailored to any spatial context, both political and ecological.
 The Index is the first assessment tool that provides a common platform for scientifically combining and comparing key elements from all dimensions of the oceans health — biological, physical, economic and social – to measure how sustainably people are using the ocean.

+Overall Index scores are a combination of components, known as ‘goals’, of ocean health.
+These scores are calculated using the best available data and indicators at the scale of the assessment.
+Scores reflect how well coastal regions optimize their potential ocean benefits and services in a sustainable way relative to a reference point (or target), on a scale of 0 to 100.
+Because the Index compares scores against the available data within the scope of the study area, it presents a highly tailorable framework to match an assessment approach.
+It is a structured approach, but the structure may change appropriately with each new assessment.

 The Index provides a tool to measure and track changes in several ocean and coastal dimensions through a repeatable, transparent, quantitative, and goal-driven approach.
 It was developed as a framework to assess coastal oceans in a formulaic manner, and was designed to be customizable to different spatial scales, data availability, and cultural priorities.
-As a management tool, the Index can help inform decision-making by helping stakeholders identify geographic and thematic priorities, which increases the cost-effectiveness of management interventions.

-Overall Index scores are a combination of ten components, or ‘goals’, of ocean health.
-These scores are calculated using the best available data and indicators at the scale of the assessment.
-Scores reflect how well coastal regions optimize their potential ocean benefits and services in a sustainable way relative to a reference point (or target), on a scale of 0 to 100.
 By combining ocean and coastal benefits under a single framework, the Index allows for a comprehensive and integrated view of marine systems as well as a better understanding of potential trade-offs or synergies among these goals.
-This structured, but highly tailorable, framework provides a consistent platform from which to conduct assessments through time, and at any spatial scales desired.
+This framework provides a consistent platform from which to conduct assessments through time, and at any spatial scales desired.

 While many indices have been created to track particular issues or trends in economics, social science or environmental quality, the Index is the first to define and track ocean health comprehensively.
 It recognizes that people are part of the ocean ecosystem, evaluates how well the ocean provides ten key benefits to people now, and how well we protect its ability to do so in the future.
-This index differs from typical indicator-based monitoring systems, be they small, such as managing a seafood farm, or large, such as the Millennium Development Goals.
-Those systems typically contain a list of indicators each of which assesses performance in a particular task or topic.
+This index differs from typical indicator-based monitoring systems such as the Millennium Development Goals because those systems typically contain a list of indicators each of which individually assesses performance in a particular task, sector, or topic.
 Performing successfully in many or all categories undoubtedly improves overall performance, but does not provide information on the relationship between the different indicators and sectors evaluated.

 As a composite index, the Index integrates the results for and relationships between all categories that it evaluates.
 By integrating information from many different disciplines and sectors, the Index represents a significant advance over conventional single-sector approaches to assessing ocean condition.
 Because the information from the Index can help inform decision-making in terms of identifying cost-effective management interventions to improve ocean health, it addresses the desire of increasing environmental performance in the face of tightening budgets for natural resource management and conservation.
+As a management tool, the Index can help inform decision-making by helping stakeholders identify geographic and thematic priorities, which increases the cost-effectiveness of management interventions as well.

 #**Task Timeline**

->Remember: the process of conducing an OHI+ assessment is not linear.
+> Remember: the process of conducing an OHI+ assessment is not linear.

 The Task Timeline provides the steps involved in conducting Ocean Health Index assessments.
 It also recommends the the types of skills needed.
 The process of calculating the Index is not linear.
 There is a lot of iteration and discussion among the team, which consists of scientists, computer programmers, and a core management team, who must all work together to arrive at the best decisions possible.
 For example, gathering appropriate data for each status, pressure, and resilience layer requires serious thinking about how to calculate reference points at the same time as determining the validity and usability of the dataset.
 It is expected that your data sources and goal models will change during the process.